karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 ## Member Zone Removal

-If the member zone is removed from the catalog zone, then the zone's master file MUST be removed along with related zone configuration and state data.
+If the member zone is removed from the catalog zone, then the zone's master file MUST be removed unless the implementation provides for it to be retained via a configuration option.

+The zone MUST cease being served, and related zone configuration and state data MUST be removed.

 ## Zone-Associated State Reset